-Geometrically, the expansion is obtained from the constant family by performing toric birational modifications to the strata of $D$ in the special fiber and passing to an open subscheme.
-When $D$ is a smooth divisor, this recovers the class of expansions considered by Li and Li--Wu~\cite{Li01,LiWu15}, and we explain this in detail in Section~\ref{sec: revisiting-Li-Wu}.
+Geometrically, the expansion is obtained from the constant family by performing birational modifications to the strata of $D$ in the special fiber and passing to an open subscheme.
+When $D$ is a smooth divisor, this essentially recovers the class of expansions considered by Li and Li--Wu~\cite{Li01,LiWu15}, and we explain this in detail in Section~\ref{sec: revisiting-Li-Wu}.
 In the general case, they recover the class of targets in~\cite{R19}.

 We can now apply Tevelev's approach.
-Given a strongly transverse family of subschemes $\mathcal Z_\eta$ over a $\CC^\star$, the tropicalization of $\mathcal Z_\eta$ is a subset of $\Sigma^+$.
+Given an algebraically transverse family of subschemes $\mathcal Z_\eta$ over a $\CC^\star$, the tropicalization of $\mathcal Z_\eta$ is a subset of $\Sigma^+$.
 This subset can be given the choice of a fan $\Delta$ contained in $\Sigma^+$.
 For an appropriate choice of fan structure, this produces a degeneration $\mathcal Y$ of $X$ over $\A^1$.
-The flat limit of $\mathcal Z_\eta$ in this degeneration is strongly transverse to the strata of $\mathcal Y$.
+The flat limit of $\mathcal Z_\eta$ in this degeneration is algebraically transverse to the strata of $\mathcal Y$.
 This was proved by Tevelev when $(X|D)$ is toric, and we make the necessary extensions in the main text.
 These limits have strong uniqueness and functoriality properties, making them appropriate for constructing moduli.
 In Figure~\ref{fig: expansion}, we caricature a subscheme in $(X|D)$ and a potential expansion of $(X|D)$ with a limiting subscheme, together with the corresponding tropical data.

-Precedent for building moduli spaces, particularly in contexts adjacent to toric geometry, via Tevelev's work is provided by work of Hacking--Keel--Tevelev, and the method has been used in Gromov--Witten theory, see~\cite{HKT,R15b}.
+Precedent for building moduli spaces, particularly in contexts adjacent to toric geometry, via Tevelev's work is provided by Hacking--Keel--Tevelev, and the method has been used in Gromov--Witten theory before, see~\cite{HKT,KT06,R15b}.